 1) Hand in the Storm – help in the difficult time of war

 2) Safe Place – how they found safety after their experiences in the war

 3) Wishes for the Future

 For the Hand in the Storm picture, many drew detailed pictures that portray the war experiences that their families faced in Syria.
 One comforting factor that the children consistently mentioned was their families providing a sense of safety during the time of fear and insecurity.
 Another frequently mentioned help was the presence of soldiers or police officers, especially the Jordanian soldiers at the border facilitating the entrance to Jordan.

 Many children drew their houses in Jordan as their safe places, as their everyday lives now provide them with a much-needed sense of stability.
 A house, in general, is the most common symbol for a safe place in art therapeutic projects with refugee children.

 Expressing their wishes for the future was an easy task, as they all quickly came up with ideas of what they want their futures to hold.
 Many want to become doctors, engineers, architects, and teachers so that they can help rebuild Syria.

-The exhibition will be displayed throughout Jordan and the MENA region, as well as Europe and North America.
-If you would like to host an exhibition or otherwise get involved in Signs of Hope, email us at email@example.com.
+They will also visit sites throughout the MENA region, as well as Europe and North America.
+If you would like to host an exhibition or otherwise get involved in Signs of Hope, email us at firstname.lastname@example.org.